-You may be able to keep your rewards: Downgrading to another credit card within the same card family might allow you to keep the rewards you’ve accumulated, and even continue earning rewards.
+- May be able to keep your rewards: Downgrading to another credit card within the same card family might allow you to keep the rewards you’ve accumulated and even continue earning rewards.

-Protect your credit score: Closing your credit card can hurt your credit score if you’ve had it for many years.
-Downgrading your card instead of closing it allows you to keep the same credit line and doesn’t affect the age of the account.
+- Protect your credit score: Closing your credit card can hurt your credit score if you’ve had it for many years.
+Downgrading your card instead of closing it allows you to keep the same credit line, and it doesn’t affect the age of the account.

-You’ll lose your premium benefits: Downgrading your credit card means that you’ll lose access to many of the perks and rewards that came with the higher-fee credit card.
+- Lose premium benefits: Downgrading your credit card means you’ll lose access to many perks and rewards that came with the higher-fee credit card.
 Consider the benefits you have enjoyed before finalizing your downgrade decision.

-Before making a final decision, check out your credit card issuer’s website to get an idea of the credit card you’d like to downgrade to.
-Once you identify the card you want to switch to, do the following:
+Before making your final decision, check out your credit card issuer’s website to get an idea of the credit card to which you’d like to downgrade.
+Once you identify the card you want to switch to, you'll want to do the following:

-- Give your credit card issuer a call at the number on the back of your credit card.
+- Call your credit card issuer using the number on the back of your card.